ZupIT/beagle-docs/content/en/ios/customization/dependencies/multiple-configurations.md

 ---
 ### What is it?

-The **Beagle Multiple Configurations** is a new way to start a beagle instance for the current server driven flow using a unique beagle configuration.
+The **Beagle Multiple Configurations** is a way to start a beagle instance for the current server driven flow using a unique beagle configuration.
 So you can hold several instances (configurations) across your application.

 ## Configuring Multiple Instances of Beagle